-Currently only the DOT graph language provides support for all the features of the diagrams tool.
-The d2 graph language supports most, but not all, of the features.
+Currently, both DOT and d2 graph languages support all the features of the diagrams tool.
 There's also preliminary support for Mermaid (not loaded by default, as its current version lacks several required features for parity with d2 and Graphviz).